z1z2/mvpg/README.md

 ### Install node modules
 In the terminal above, type the following commands.
 > cd mvpg

 > npm install

 ## Usage
 Still in the terminal, type
 >node index.js
+You will be prompted to input the degree of the polynomials and number of the questions.
+After that, the first polynomial will be shown in the terminal.
+You can calculate it on your own paper.
+Press 'Enter' in the terminal if you finished and want to check if the result is correct.